10xSebastian/barcode-scanner.js/README.md

     console.log(amount);  // 2
   });

-  1. scan "c 2121232 print 2"
-  2. the registered action will be performed
-  3. no form is getting submitted, no chars will be added to any input field

 ```
+- If scanner scans "c 2121232 print 2"
+- The registered action will be performed (as it matches the registered pattern)
+- No form is getting submitted, no chars will be added to any input field

 ## Tests